 What is a curry leaf tree?

 Curry leaf trees don’t have a special appearance.
 They are relatively small trees, with small green leaves and small white flowers.
-However, there is a spectacular fragrance and flavor in the trees, which actually give the distinctive flavor to the real South Asian curries.
+However, there is a spectacular fragrance and flavor in the trees, which actually give a distinctive flavor to the real South Asian curries.
 This is where they get their name from!
-In Asian cuisine, the fresh leafs usually are fried in the oil, a process which let the leaves immediately release it’s aroma and flavor.
+In Asian cuisine, the fresh leaves are usually fried in oil, a process that lets the leaves immediately release their aroma and flavor.

 Where to buy a curry leaves plant in Europe?

-Unfortunately, in Europe, fresh leaves are very hard to get by.
-The main reason is because the EU forbid the import of fresh leaves or live plants.
-This is because of the infectious citrus greening disease (HLB) which they want to keep outside of EU *source*.
-Import of dried leaves is allowed, and these can be found in shops.
-But there’s reason that they never use the dried version of the leaves in Asia: as this is an aromatic herb, the difference in taste between dried and fresh leaves is huge.
-Fresh curry leaves are giving meals an unmistakable richer, robust flavor.
+Unfortunately, in Europe, fresh leaves are very hard to come by.
+The main reason is that the EU forbids the import of fresh leaves or live plants.
+This is because of the infectious citrus greening disease (HLB), which they want to keep outside the EU.
+Imports of dried leaves are allowed, and these can be found in shops.
+But there’s a reason that they never use the dried version of the leaves in Asia: as this is an aromatic herb, the difference in taste between dried and fresh leaves is huge.
+Fresh curry leaves are giving meals an unmistakable, richer, more robust flavor.

 Is the curry leaf plant easy to look after?
-How to pot, which soil, fertilizer and sun/shade and moisture, when prune?
+How to pot, which soil and fertilizer to use.
+Sun/shade and moisture, and when do you prune?